 Stock buybacks could help companies increase their share prices in the short term.
 However, it may sometimes prove more useful to sit on excess cash because it can be used for other productive purposes, such as Research and Development (R&D) or exploring new growth opportunities in the market.
 Excess cash can also be used to create a buffer or a contingency fund to fight off market downturns and economic crises.

 Many companies, during times of financial distress, go for stock buybacks that trigger debt.
 To initiate a share buyback, they have to offer the shareholders a higher price than the prevailing market prices.
 To proceed with their buyback plan, they may have to depend on borrowing heavily from the market.
 This could make these companies overleveraged and debt-ridden.

 Organisations use stock buybacks as a garb to conceal how compensation to executives affects the share count.
 Companies offer various incentives to their managers, such as ESOP, and this offering dilutes the privileges of existing shareholders.

 EPS increases as a result of share buybacks.
 When companies repurchase shares, the number of outstanding shares in the market reduces.
-Earnings per share are computed by dividing net gains by total outstanding shares; hence if stock prices fall, EPS will increase.
+Earnings per share are computed by dividing net profit by total outstanding shares; hence if the number of outstanding shares reduces, the EPS will increase.

 |Beneficiary||All existing shareholders are eligible to receive dividend payments.||Only shareholders who are surrendering their position can claim these benefits.|